wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab4.md

 - Click `Accept` to handle the email.

 - Click `Reply` or `Reply All` to reply to the email and enter the body of the email and hit send button.
+This will also show the predefined email template prefilled in the message body.

 - Add wrap up code and close the task.